IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/how-to-create-ivi-service.md

 ### Create a service host

 An IVI service needs a host to run.
-A host may run multiple services.
+A host may implement multiple service interfaces.
 The IVI service framework provides the abstract builder class `IviServiceHostBuilder` to build a service host.
 There is also the generic implementation of a service host that takes a list of service interface implementations.
 The generic implementation can be created by implementing the `SimpleIviServiceHostBuilder`.

-The builder class must at least contain the empty companion object, which will be extended by the IVI service framework.
+The builder class must at least contain an empty companion object, which will be extended by the IVI service framework.
 Kotlin does not allow extending the companion object if it has not been declared.

-The builder class need to have the mandatory "ServiceHostBuilder" suffix to allow it to be used by the generated deployment code.
+The builder class must follow a specific naming convention.
+It must have a "ServiceHostBuilder" suffix and must start with an upper case character.

 **src/main/kotlin/com/tomtom/ivi/example/service/account/AccountServiceHostBuilder.kt**